-One common misconception is that a philosophy degree means you’re stuck becoming an academic professor.
-Other career paths include law, health care, politics and government, business, information technology, science, and more.
+Our alumni have gone on to careers in politics and government, information technology, health care, and more.
 A student could choose a career in ethics and join nearly any industry.
-Not to mention that philosophy students score higher than any other major in the verbal & analytical/writing sections on the GRE.
+Not to mention that philosophy students score higher than any other major in the verbal and analytical/writing sections on the GRE.

 The philosophy curriculum at Lake Forest College highlights the discipline’s central and critical role:

 1. We explore the immense range of philosophical concerns.